 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Cuban flag

-The Cuban flag consists of five alternating stripes, which are blue, white, blue, white, and blue.
-On the left side of the flag is a red triangle with one white 5-pointed star in the middle.
-The blue stripes represent the three states that the island had been divided into while it was under Spanish rule which were Central, Occidental, and Oriental.
-The two white stripes are symbolic of the devotion and strength expended by the soldiers during the battle for independence and the triangle represents "fraternity, equality and liberty," with the color red symbolizing the blood spilled and lives lost during the struggle for independence.
+The Cuba flag features a design of five alternating blue and white stripes: blue, white, blue, white, and blue.
+A red triangle is positioned on the hoist-side of the flag with a large white five-pointed star in the middle.
+The blue stripes represent the three states that the island had been divided into while under Spanish rule which were Central, Occidental, and Oriental.
+The two white stripes are symbolic of the devotion and strength expended by the soldiers during the battle for independence.
+The triangle-shape represents fraternity, equality and liberty, and the red color symbolizes the blood spilled and lives lost during the struggle for independence.

 The star on the Cuban flag represents freedom and is referred to as "La Estrella Solitaria," which translates as the "Lone Star."
 The Cuban flag was originally designed in 1849 and was raised for the first time in the city of Cardenas on May 19th, 1850, when only the city gained independence.
 It was officially raised to represent the nation as a whole on May 20th, 1902, when the nation became independent.
 The Cuban flag was designed and created by Narciso Lopez, who was a Cuban exile and the poet, Miguel Teurbe Tolon.
 It was Miguel's wife that first stitched the flag and the flag was first flown when Narciso Lopez tried to free Cuba from Spanish rule but was defeated.
 Following the first attempt for freedom in 1850, Cuba tried again to gain independence in 1868 and a war began, which is known as the "Ten Years War."